tokio-rs/doc-push/outline/getting-started.md

 * Explanation that Tokio's futures are lazy.
 If the future is not spawned, no work will ever be done.
 * High level explanation of Streams.
+* Tokio vs Futures - how do they fit together

 <a name="runtime"></a>
 ## Tokio Runtime